autocar-logo

 All EVs available with BaaS battery rental scheme listed

-Despite the growing popularity of EVs, one of the biggest hurdles they face from an ownership point of view is their generally higher price compared to the ICE offerings.
-The higher upfront cost of EVs, which is majorly due to the battery pack, makes ICE cars more accessible to the public from a financial perspective.
-To address this concern, EV manufacturers have started offering their cars with battery-as-as service (Baas) scheme, which essentially is a subscription plan for the battery pack.
-By separating the vehicle and battery costs, upfront price of some EVs have gone down by a substantial margin.
-Here is a list of all the EVs currently on sale with a BaaS rental scheme.
+Despite the growing popularity of EVs, one of the biggest hurdles they face from an ownership point of view is their generally higher price compared to the ICE models.
+The higher upfront cost of EVs, mainly due to the battery pack, makes ICE cars more accessible.
+To address this, some manufacturers have started offering EVs with Battery-as-a-Service (BaaS) schemes, which essentially are subscription plans for the battery pack that help lower the upfront prices substantially.
+Here’s a list of all the EVs currently on sale with a BaaS rental scheme.

 MG Comet EV

-BaaS price starts from Rs 4.92 lakh and asks Rs 3.2 per km as battery subscription fee
+BaaS price starts from Rs 4.92 lakh; battery subscription fee is Rs 3.2 per km

 MG Comet EV